indimail/libqmail/README.md

 $ sudo make install
 ```

+NOTE: for FreeBSD, install automake, autoconf, libtool using pkg

 # Binary Builds on openSUSE Build Service

 You can get binary RPM / Debian packages at